Introduction

 Outdated TLS versions

-It is recommended to make sure that older, outdated, and insecure TLS versions are disabled before the product is put in production.
-The outdated versions are usually disabled per default, but Axis devices offer the possibility to enable them to allow backwards-compatibility to 3rd party applications that have not yet implemented TLS 1.2 and TLS 1.3.
+We recommend that you disable old, outdated, and insecure TLS versions before you put your Axis device in production.
+Outdated TLS versions are usually disabled by default, but it’s possible to enable them in Axis devices to provide backwards compatibility to third-party applications that haven’t yet implemented TLS 1.2 and TLS 1.3.

 AXIS OS version | Web interface configuration path |